 One of the most typical scams begins with a fake text message that asks for authorization for an upcoming transaction or warns of fraudulent activity on a particular account.

-Users that respond to the message (often by texting back "no" as instructed) get a call from what appears to be a trustworthy financial institution.
+Users who respond to the message (often by texting back "no" as instructed) get a call from what appears to be a trustworthy financial institution.

 Scammers can fake phone numbers so that the caller's number looks like one from a bank or credit union.